PrimaveraDeveloper/lithium/capabilities/mvc.md

 > Tags: ASP.NET, User Interface, Web API, Controllers

-The microservice Web API is built with ASP.NET MVC, which is configure in the application startup.
+The microservice Web API is built with ASP.NET MVC, which is configured in the application startup.

 `StartupBase.AddMvc()`: